-Details of way finding, cleaning, security of end of trip bicycle facilities; and
+Details of way finding, cleaning, security of end of trip bicycle facilities;

-Any policing arrangements and/or formal agreements.
+Any policing arrangements and/or formal agreements; and

+The number and location of 'direct to boot' car spaces associated with the supermarket.

 The provisions, recommendations and requirements of the endorsed Car Parking and Bicycle Parking Management Plan must be implemented and complied with to the satisfaction of the Responsible Authority and must not be varied except with the written approval of the Responsible Authority.